Te Taketake Diploma in Applied Addictions Counselling (Level 7)

 Te Taketake teaches you the theory of addictions counselling at the same time as expecting you to apply your theoretical knowledge into your practice.
 If you don’t already work in the addictions field, you will need to find yourself a student placement as you are required to complete 400 hours of clinical practice over the two years of the diploma (200hrs each year).
 As a result, we believe that we produce graduates who are ready to start work in the addictions field on completion of their training.

 Note: Your clinical hours must be recorded in your Log Book and can only start once the course starts.
-We will provide you with the log book.

 Clinical placement work with tangata whaiora (clients) and the clinical supervision that supports this is your responsibility to arrange.
 You must provide evidence of your clinical placement from the agency where you are completing your placement.
 This must be on letterhead and signed by the appropriate manager.
-Supply this with your application.

 Tauira must negotiate their own whaiora work as part of the programme criteria.